centiservice/mats3/README.md

 Unit test code for this setup can be found [here](mats-api-test/src/test/java/io/mats3/api_test/stdexampleflow/Test_StandardExampleMatsFlow.java).

+### Better Inter Service Communication

+In a system made up of multiple services, e.g. a microservice architecture, asynchronous messaging gives many benefits compared to the more classical synchronous JSON-over-HTTP-based communications.
+Mats lets you use messaging without having to change your mental model of how to create inter service endpoints.
+For example:

+1. Receive a request
+2. Validate some arguments
+3. Call a collaborating service
+4. Calculate some intermediate result
+5. Call another collaborating service
+6. Calculate the return values
+7. Return the result

 ### Multi-stage, message-based Endpoints

 A _Mats Endpoint_ may consist of multiple _Stages_, where each Stage is an independent consumer and producer of